-Financial elder abuse is family violence.
+Financial elder abuse is often family violence.
 Research shows that women over the age of 80 are most at risk of financial elder abuse, with adult sons being the most common perpetrators.
 It is often a silent crime – unreported and unacknowledged.
 Like all silent crimes perpetrated mostly against women, financial abuse will be difficult to police.

 Claudia Castle’s examples demonstrate that the opportunities for children to act inappropriately are enormous.
 There are no formal mechanisms to ensure that financial powers of attorney act in an older person’s best interest.